-Open Cell vs Closed-Cell Spray Foam: What’s the Difference?
+Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

-Spray foam insulation is one of the best upgrades you can make for energy efficiency, air sealing, and comfort.
-But when it comes time to choose the right kind of spray foam, many homeowners hit a roadblock: open-cell or closed-cell spray foam—what’s the difference, and which one is right for your space?
+Spray foam insulation remains one of the most effective upgrades for energy efficiency, air sealing, and year-round comfort.
+But before installation, most homeowners hit the same fork in the road: open-cell vs. closed-cell spray foam what’s actually different, and which one fits your project?

 What Is Spray Foam Insulation?

-Spray foam starts as a liquid and quickly expands when applied, filling cracks and sealing off air leaks better than traditional fiberglass or cellulose.
-It creates a tight thermal envelope that holds in heat during winter and keeps it out during summer—something especially important in Oregon’s variable climate.
+Spray foam starts as a liquid and expands rapidly once applied, filling cracks and gaps far more thoroughly than traditional fiberglass or cellulose.
+It forms a tight thermal envelope that holds in heat during winter and blocks it out during summer.

 There are two main types:

-• Open-cell foam, which is lighter, softer, and more flexible
+• Open-cell foam is lighter, softer, and more flexible

-• Closed-cell foam, which is denser, stronger, and acts as a moisture barrier
+• Closed-cell foam is denser, stronger, and moisture-resistant

 Open-Cell Spray Foam: Pros and Best Uses

-Open-cell spray foam is made of tiny bubbles that aren’t fully sealed.
-This makes the foam more breathable and less rigid.
+Open-cell spray foam is made of tiny, unsealed bubbles, which makes it more breathable and less rigid than its closed-cell counterpart.

-• Expands more: Great for reaching into tight or irregular cavities
+• Expands more: reaches into tight or irregular cavities easily

-• Sound control: Absorbs sound better, making it ideal for interior walls
+• Sound control: absorbs noise well, making it a strong pick for interior walls

 • Attics and rooflines